Gela 2

 4 (a) bìa sa bɤ̀lgarete i sṛ̀bete i gṛ̀cite bìa tùrcite

-The Bulgarians and the Serbs and the Greeks fought – they defeated the Turks
+The Bulgarians and the Serbs and the Greeks fought – they defeated the Turks.

 5 (a) na tùrskata grànica tàm gi bìa è tə sə vudì vojnɛ̀ta

-on the Turkish border, that’s where they beat them.
+On the Turkish border, that’s where they beat them.
 Eh – that was the war.

 6 (a) ne vodì sa mlògo i t’è v’èki koto sa ne znàm